apache/jena-site/content/documentation/tdb2/tdb2_admin.md

 ## TDB2 directory layout

-A TDB2 database is contrained in a directory location `DIR` as:
+A TDB2 database is contained in a directory location `DIR` as:

     DIR/
       Backups/